harshkavdikar1/Web-Application-Concepts/Lab 5/readme.txt

+How to run the code:
+    1. From the root directory run : npm install
+    2. Run the NewsServiceAPI.js file :
+        node NewsServiceAPI.js

 Authentication token has been created by concatinating username with current time stamp.
 Crypto library has been used to hash the concatinated string and create authorization token.
 The token must be passed in the header as a key value pair ({authorization: authorizationToken}) every time while making request.